hablapps/updatable/README.md

 ## Using Updatable

 Please, note that the library is currently in experimental status.
-You need scala 2.10 to execute the library.
+You need scala 2.10.0 to execute the library.

+(*) We have detected some problems with 2.10.1-RCX versions.
+We aim to fix this issue in the next weeks.

 ## License